HugoWALTER/EpiLights/README.md

 $ git clone https://github.com/HugoWALTER/EpiLights.git

-# Get your autolog at this address (https://intra.epitech.eu/admin/autolog) and replace the token in your environnment.
+# Get your autolog at this address (https://intra.epitech.eu/admin/autolog) and replace the token into the service.

-$ export EPILIGHTTOKEN='YOUR_AUTOLOG_HERE'
+$ nano epilight.service and replace YOUR_TOKEN_HERE with your autolog

 # Install dependencies